Library Guidelines and Procedures

 Copyright Law (title 17, U.S. Code) prohibits the unauthorized reproduction or distribution of copyrighted materials, except as permitted by the principles of “fair use.”
 Except as allowed by those principles, Individuals should not copy or distribute either print or electronic materials without the explicit permission of the copyright holder.

 Library Bill of Rights and Intellectual Freedom

 The libraries of Collin College adhere to the Library Bill of Rights and the Intellectual Freedom Statement published by the American Library Association.
-Copies of these documents are available
+Copies of these documents are available at the Reference Desk.

 Reconsideration of Library Materials